deepinv/deepinv/docs/source/user_guide/training/datasets.rst

 Datasets can return optionally ground-truth images `x`, measurements `y`, or :ref:`physics parameters <parameter-dependent-operators>` `params`, or any combination of these.
-See :class:`deepinv.datasets.BaseDataset` for the formats we expect data to be returned in, in order for it to be compatible with DeepInverse (e.g. to be used with :class:`deepinv.training.Trainer`).
+See :class:`deepinv.datasets.BaseDataset` for the formats we expect data to be returned in, in order for it to be compatible with DeepInverse (e.g. to be used with :class:`deepinv.Trainer`).

 All datasets shoud inherit from :class:`deepinv.datasets.BaseDataset` which checks that the dataset is compatible.